top of page

 Osteopathic treatment may include:

-• Improving spinal mobility
+• Improving spinal mobility in multiple planes of motion

-• Addressing sacroiliac joint mechanics
+• Addressing sacroiliac joint and pelvic mechanics

 • Reducing fascial tension around the spine

-• Supporting balanced pelvic alignment
+• Supporting balanced pelvic alignment and load transfer

-• Improving thoracic spine movement
+• Improving thoracic spine movement to reduce lumbar or cervical strain

 Physiotherapy